-There are so many variations on the Rueben so I built this recipe around my ideal Rueben sandwich.
-I used corned beef, thousand island dressing, Swiss cheese, and sauerkraut.
+There are so many variations on the Rueben so we built this recipe around our ideal Rueben sandwich.
+We used corned beef, thousand island dressing, Swiss cheese, and sauerkraut.
 Other variations include substituting pastrami, turkey, or Montreal-style smoked meat in place of corned beef.
 You could also go a more traditional route and use Russian Dressing in place of Thousand Island (recipe for Homemade Keto Russian Dressing, or store-bought keto-friendly Thousand Island).
 Another common variation involves swapping the sauerkraut for coleslaw.
-Personally I love the brininess of the kraut as it’s my favorite part of a Rueben.
+Personally, we love the brininess of the kraut as it’s our favorite part of a Rueben.

 The best part about the recipe is you can serve it right out of the skillet for any kind of get-together, then use the leftovers to whip up some Keto Rueben Sliders.
 Add a little more sauerkraut to reap the probiotic benefits, and bump up the crunch.

-Yes.
 For this recipe, the sauerkraut in the center bakes at 400°F so the healthy probiotic bacteria will be killed.
-Though some studies have shown even the heat-killed bacteria have health benefits.
-Mainly the heat-killed bacteria from probiotics have an anti-inflammatory effect rather than the gut nourishing effects we all know and love.
+Though some studies have shown even heat-killed bacteria have health benefits.
+Mainly the heat-killed bacteria from probiotics have an anti-inflammatory effect rather than the gut-nourishing effects we all know and love.
 So doubling up on the sauerkraut for the sliders is a win-win.

 Keto Reuben Dip

 - 6 ounces cream cheese block – not spreadable – no additives

 - 2 ¼ cups shredded mozzarella cheese low moisture – part skim – no additives, preservatives, etc